 Life science engineering is a discipline of engineering that deals with transforming materials through chemical, physical, biological, microbiological and/or biotechnical processes.
 The aim of this is to improve product properties and reduce the number and amount of byproducts and waste through the application of new processes or the continuous optimisation of existing ones.

 The degree programme lasts four semesters and builds on the knowledge and skills learnt in the Bachelor's degree programme.
 Students of the degree programme acquire in-depth knowledge of academic methodology and a range of subjects, in particular traditional and biological process engineering, medical biotechnology and pharmaceutical technology.

-The degree programme allows students to choose their own areas of specialisation and includes elective modules and supplementary modules, a three-week project development course, a twelve-week work placement in industry and a Master's thesis which is completed over six months.
+The degree programme allows students to choose their own areas of specialisation and includes elective modules, a three-week project development course, a twelve-week work placement in industry and a Master's thesis which is completed over six months.

-It offers an opportunity to gain in-depth knowledge in at least four of seven core areas of life science engineering.
-Students must pass the following modules:
+It offers an opportunity to gain in-depth knowledge in different core areas of Life Science Engineering.
+Students must pass three of the following modules:

 - Medical biotechnology

 - Mechanical process engineering